 One non-meat mix-in I love to add while my broth is coming up to a boil: scallions.
 Specifically, I like to use slices of the heartier scallion ends to help season the broth while saving the green ends for garnish—oh yes, this is foreshadowing!

-What to Add to Instant Ramen: Mix-in Ideas
+Things to Add to Instant Ramen: Ideas for Hearty Ramen Add-Ins

 - Frozen meatballs